Time Rated Services

 Service Management

-AddOrderServiceItem — adding the service to the order.
+AddOrderServiceItem — adding a service to an order.

 Examples